 In the treatment group there was an initial 1.2 log10 reduction (p=.009023 compared to control), with a continued residual effect for 2-4 hours after application with a further 0.95 log10 reduction.
 At 24 hours, there was a 2.1 log10 difference between groups (see Figure 1).
 It is noted that there appears to be no equilibrium of hand contamination at any point in time, which suggest that the hands can become increasingly contaminated over a 24h period.
 However, we do see a plateau effect between 6 h and 16 h after the start of the study, which might be explained by participants not touching surface whilst asleep.

 The rate of recontamination per hour was not constant and, after the residual effect had worn off, differed marginally between groups (0.04 log10 /hour vs. 0.035 log10/hour).
 At 6 h, ACC on treated hands were 1.9 log10 lower than baseline, whilst untreated were 0.5 log10 higher.
 Hand hygiene compliance in healthcare settings has often been reported as sub-optimal, [7] so a residual effect may be of benefit in terms of reducing risk of healthcare acquired infections.
-However, due to the residue of compound on the skin, potential Gram-positive and Gram-negative bacteria have been seen to develop resistance over time [8,9] therefore QACs are a possible issue for healthcare use [8].
+However, due to the residue of compound on the skin, potential Gram-positive and Gram-negative bacteria have been seen to develop tolerance over time [8,9] therefore QACs are a possible issue for healthcare use [8].
 Since QACs have been shown to be effective against enveloped and non-enveloped viruses, the general population may benefit from a residual effect without antimicrobial tolerance issues.
 A false sense of security might, however, be counterproductive in the long run.

 Figure 1 Comparison of total aerobic colony count on hands over 24 hours: red = untreated, blue = QAC treated.

 During non-eating activities, the general public has been seen to touch their nose or mouth on average 2.5 times per hour (ranging from 0 to 14)[10] suggesting that a proportion of infections could be avoided by hand hygiene once every two hours.
-Wilson et al. [3] shows quantitatively how the effect of a residual sanitiser can reduce the risk from norovirus, even 4 h post application and as a result, upholds findings in this study.
+Wilson et al. [3] show quantitatively how the effect of a residual sanitiser can reduce the risk from norovirus, even 4 h post application and as a result, upholds findings in this study.
 QAC based sanitisers are typically well tolerated by users but environmental toxicity may be a drawback at high concentrations.
 Additionally, 3 ml of product applied per participant may be higher than typically used and application may not be as thorough as conducted in this study.

 Bacterial regrowth on hands inside surgical gloves has demonstrated the benefit of residual hand sanitisers for 6 h post-hand sanitiser application[6], which indicated a 2 log10 /6hours regrowth rather than recontamination, which is in-line with the current findings.
 Nevertheless, this suggests that re-growth is the dominant factor over adsorption for exogeneous microorganisms and therefore controversial.